 We all need a little assertiveness training, and knowing how to become more assertive can be a huge benefit in your personal and professional lives.

-Here are 10 ideas on how to more assertive:
+Here are 16 ideas on how to be assertive in a relationship.

 1. Examine the problem.

-You might have difficulty asserting yourself in all relationships, or it might be with one person in particular.
+You might have difficulty asserting yourself in all relationships, or it might be with your partner in particular.

-Maybe you can speak your mind with women, but you can’t with men — or vice versa.
-Maybe it’s just with your spouse or love partner or perhaps just at work.
+Maybe you can speak your mind with women, but you can't with men — or vice versa.
+Or it could be that specific topics or situations make you afraid to be assertive.

-Define the people and/or situations in which you have the most difficulty speaking up for yourself or asking for what you want or need.
+Define the situations in which you have the most difficulty speaking up for yourself or asking for what you want or need.

 Think about specific situations where you've wanted to say something, ask for something, or disagree — but you kept your mouth shut.
 Write down these situations so you have a reference point.